Understanding Male Pattern Hair Loss: Effective Treatments, Realistic Expectations, and Latest Advances

 Treatments for male pattern hair loss vary in effectiveness, side effects, and ease of use.
 Early initiation of treatment is key to preserving the hair you have now.
 Here is an evidence-based overview from most to least effective:

-1. Oral Finasteride
+1. Oral Finasteride or Dutasteride

 Finasteride is a prescription pill that blocks the enzyme 5-alpha reductase, reducing DHT levels by about 70%.
 This slows hair loss and promotes regrowth in many men.